sukmaranggapradeta/rumah-tani/server/README.md

 #  CRUD FOR CUSTOMER

-# READ ALL LIST PRODUCTS OF ALL PRODUCER
+# READ ALL LIST PRODUCTS OF ALL FARMER
 ## set value's userId on parameter to be "null" (it must be string)
 ### example : http://localhost:3000/product/all/null
 ### URL : '/product/all/null'